Opharg/WoWDatabase/README.md

 # WoWDatabase
-Python tooling to create databases from World of Warcraft's client database files.
+Python 3.11 tooling to create databases from World of Warcraft's client database files.
 Currently, only MySQL is supported.

 ## Disclaimer
-Don't expect higher code quality than my-first-python-project.
-It works and speed is constrained by the database anyway.
+This was purely a learning project and should probably not be used for real.

+Obvious fixes that would require refactoring would be:
+- execute arguments split up and work on 1st run
+- direct integration of DBC2CSV within python
+- WoWDBDefs should probably not be a submodule

+It works on my machine (at least on Windows, Linux needs paths fixed).

 ## Limitations
 - The `filedata` table is hardcoded and will always be build from [wow-listfile](https://github.com/wowdev/wow-listfile).